open-contracting/cardinal-rs/README.md

 - The relevant fields aren't of the correct type. [#10](https://github.com/open-contracting/cardinal-rs/issues/10) [#13](https://github.com/open-contracting/cardinal-rs/issues/13)
 - Monetary values, where relevant, use different currencies. [#11](https://github.com/open-contracting/cardinal-rs/issues/11)

-  To configure the primary currency, add to your settings file:
+  To configure the main currency, add to the top of your settings file:

   ```ini
   currency = USD
   ```

-  Otherwise, the primary currency is set to the first observed currency.
+  Otherwise, the main currency is set to the first observed currency.

 #### NF024 The percentage difference between the winning bid and the second-lowest valid bid is a low outlier